TRLPC: Golub Capital sees opportunity in choppy markets

-NEW YORK (Reuters) - Credit asset manager Golub Capital is looking to take advantage of volatility in the leveraged loan market to expand its business into larger deals such as healthcare analytics provider MedAssets’ US$2.7bn leveraged buyout by private equity firm Pamplona Capital, which is the firm’s biggest deal as an arranger.
+NEW YORK, Dec 3 (Reuters) - Credit asset manager Golub Capital is looking to take advantage of volatility in the leveraged loan market to expand its business into larger deals such as healthcare analytics provider MedAssets’ US$2.7bn leveraged buyout by private equity firm Pamplona Capital, which is the firm’s biggest deal as an arranger.

 The MedAssets deal comes at a time when banks, hit by increasing regulatory scrutiny, have been forced to sell loans for lower-rated companies at deep discounts due to market turbulence as investors have grown selective and risk averse since late August.